bitwarden/passwordless-docs/README.md

 After you've cloned the repository, run the following commands:

-- `npm install` to install VuePress & dependencies
+- `yarn install` to install VuePress & dependencies
-- `npm run dev` to build and run the site on `http://localhost:8080`
+- `yarn run dev` to build and run the site on `http://localhost:8080`

+If you're making changes, make sure to run `yarn run lint` before committing to ensure your code is formatted correctly.

 ## Contribute